 The Group holds, controls and processes a significant volume of personal data and could be adversely affected if any of this data were to be lost, compromised or not handled in accordance with the relevant data protection legislation.
-The EU General Data Protection Regulation (the "GDPR"), which came into force on 25 May 2018, imposes new obligations on data controllers and data processors and new rights for data subjects (all as defined in the GDPR) which the Group needs to comply with.
-The GDPR also introduces significantly increased financial penalties (including a fine of up to 4 per cent of annual global turnover) and other sanctions that can be imposed on the Group as the result of any non-compliance with the GDPR.
+The EU General Data Protection Regulation, as amended (the "GDPR") imposes obligations on data controllers and data processors, and sets out rights for data subjects (all as defined in the GDPR) with which the Group must comply.
+The GDPR introduced significant financial penalties (including a fine of up to 4 per cent of annual global turnover) and other sanctions that can be imposed on the Group as the result of any non-compliance with the GDPR.